 Missing your appeal deadline is the #1 reason valid claims never get reviewed.
 Insurance companies strictly enforce these deadlines—appeals submitted even one day late are automatically rejected without consideration of merit.

-This guide provides the exact filing timeline for every major insurance company so you never miss another appeal deadline.
+This guide provides the exact appeal filing deadline (timely filing limit) for every major insurance company so you never miss another appeal window.

 Critical Deadline Warning